NFTZ4DAYZ/webportfolio/README.md

 ### Follow up

-Adding a blog where I will provide consistent content related to advanced technology and sociology highlighting my abilities as social engineer.
+Adding a tech blog where I will provide consistent content related to advanced technology and sociology highlighting my abilities as social engineer.

 Adding blockchain projects to highlight profciency working with smart contracts on Solidity